stevenc49/stevenc49.github.io/pages/practiceJournal.md

 title:  Practice Log
 ---

+### Aug 20

+Getting very burnt out but my facebook interview phone screen is coming up in 2 weeks.

+I'm just going to have to find the build a curriculum and follow thru.
+Leetcoding is something that I'm not going to enjoy and never will but I will have to do it to continue living a better life.
+Much like going on a run or exercising.

 ### Aug 18

 Got [Product of Array Except Self](https://leetcode.com/problems/product-of-array-except-self/) problem on pramp.
 I saw it before, got the algorithm with help but couldn't write code for it.